Stephen Harrison B.Sc. (Hons), M.Sc., MBCS, CITP

 There are ongoing discussions between the NSA, Microsoft and other stakeholders about the 'stockpiling of software flaws’ by Government agencies for tactical cyber warfare advantage.

 A combination of the flaw, the exploit and the tool enabled WannaCry to move through across the world, infecting other vulnerable machines and encrypting data.

-Kill Switches do not prevent infected machine from encrypting, but do prevent other machines that are vulnerable from being infected, assuming these machines can ‘see’ the web address.
+Kill Switches do not prevent an infected machine from encrypting, but to prevent other machines that are vulnerable to infection, assuming these machines can ‘see’ the web address.

 Microsoft took the unusual step of releasing out of bound patches for legacy operating systems such as Widows XP.
 These were made available 24-36 hours after the WannaCry ransomware attack started to gain traction across the mainstream media.

-If organisations across the globe such as Telefonica in Spain, Car Manufacturers and even the Russian Interior Ministry, had applied the patch successfully on supported operating systems when it was released by Microsoft, the overall impact of WannaCry would have been negligible.
+If organizations across the globe, such as Telefonica in Spain, Car Manufacturers and even the Russian Interior Ministry, had applied the patch successfully on supported operating systems when it was released by Microsoft, the overall impact of WannaCry would have been negligible.

-Modern ransomware attacks are sophisticated and the frequency in whcih they are being created and released is increasing.
+Modern ransomware attacks are sophisticated and the frequency in which they are being created and released is increasing.
 Within a few days of the WannaCry attack, two variants were

 released by hackers.